defa-ekky1073/portofolio-typescriptGraphql/README.md

 ## Development & Debugging Run

 * use `npm run dev` to build the entire project and run it on develop mode
-* use `npm run debug` to build the entire project and run it on develop mode
+* use `npm run debug` to build the entire project and run it on debugging mode